brpapa/4720A-higeia/README.md

 - [ ] **Next appointments**

-  - [ ] View a list of your next appointments, that is, those with date
+  - [ ] View a list of your next appointments, that is, those with date later than the current one.

 - [ ] **Last activities**